viccon/sturdyc/README.md

 ```

 IDs can often be used to fetch data from multiple data sources.
 As an example,
-we might use an userId to fetch orders, payments, shipment options, etc. Hence,
+we might use an id to fetch a users orders, payments, shipment options, etc.
-if we're using the cache with an API client, we'll want to prefix this user ID
+Hence, if we're using the cache with an API client, we'll want to prefix this
-with the actual endpoint we're using in order to make the cache key unique.
+user id with the actual endpoint we're consuming in order to make the cache key
+unique.

 The package provides more functionality for this that we'll see later on, but
 for now we'll use the most simple version which adds a string prefix to every